 - Step Five: we re-install and re-align your cabinet doors and drawers.

-- Meets KCMA Standards – Kitchen Cabinet Manufactures Association
+- Meets KCMA Standards – Kitchen Cabinet Manufacturers Association

-- Cannot be applied using brush and roller technique, requires spray application.
+- Cannot be applied using a brush and roller technique, requires spray application.

-- Has a higher VOC content than water based lacquers and can only be sprayed in residential situations provided the rent venting in in place (i.e portable air exchanger).
+- Has a higher VOC content than water-based lacquers and can only be sprayed in residential situations provided the right venting is in place (i.e portable air exchanger).

-- Harder to apply must be sprayed by skilled spraying professional, must be catalysed prior to being used and must be used within 24 hours of being mixed
+- Harder to apply must be sprayed by a skilled spraying professional, must be catalyzed prior to being used, and must be used within 24 hours of being mixed

-- Multiple coats can be applied in the same day.
+- Multiple coats can be applied on the same day.